 The budget to be financed by the assessments is partially based on the results of an independent survey conducted for the District, which indicated property owners' priorities for various improvement projects and park maintenance services.
 Projects have been chosen throughout the Assessment District in order to ensure that all properties in the narrowly drawn Assessment District boundaries will receive improved access to better maintained and improved parks in their area.
-The budget included in this years Engineer's Report is for Fiscal Year 2011-12.
-It is based in a multi-year improvement plan that includes projects that will improve existing parks and recreation facilities; create new parklands and recreation facilities; improve park and open space security by enhancing lighting; enhance park ranger security patrols; replace outdated playground equipment that meets new safety standards; enhanced maintenance of all parks and recreation areas to help ensure the continued beauty, usability, and accessibility of the Assessment District's parks and recreation facilities.
+The budget included in this year's Engineer's Report is for Fiscal Year 2021-22.
+It is based in a multi-year improvement plan that includes projects that will improve existing parks and recreation facilities; create new parklands and recreation facilities; improve park and open space security by enhancing lighting; replace outdated playground equipment that meets new safety standards; enhanced maintenance of all parks and recreation areas to help ensure the continued beauty, usability, and accessibility of the Assessment District's parks and recreation facilities.